GOP's Rice loses House seat after voting to impeach Trump

 Rice, a five-term congressman, was defeated Tuesday by state Rep. Russell Fry, who was endorsed by Trump.
 Rice was a strong supporter of Trump's policies in Washington but said he was left no choice but to impeach Trump over his failure to calm the mob that violently sought to stop the certification of Joe Biden's victory.

-U.S. Rep. Nancy Mace, another South Carolina Republican who angered Trump, was hovering just above the 50% threshold needed to avert a runoff in her GOP primary.
+U.S. Rep. Nancy Mace, another South Carolina Republican who angered Trump, won her GOP primary over her Trump-backed challenger.

 In other races Tuesday, Democratic Rep. Dina Titus in Nevada was being opposed by a progressive, while Republican Rep. Mark Amodei drew a challenge from a son of one of the state's most famous sports figures.
-In Maine, a former Republican congressman is looking to reclaim his old seat.
+In Maine, a former Republican congressman is hoping to reclaim his seat in November in a rematch with the Democrat who defeated him two years ago.

-In Texas, a special primary election is being held to serve the remaining months of former Democratic Rep. Filemon Vela's term.
+In Texas, Republican Mayra Flores narrowed Nancy Pelosi's Democratic majority in the House by winning a special primary election to serve the remaining months of former Democratic Rep. Filemon Vela's term.

 Key congressional races to follow in Tuesday's primary elections in Maine, Nevada, North Dakota, South Carolina and Texas:

-Rep. Tom Rice, a five-term congressman, attracted a half-dozen GOP challengers after his vote to impeach Trump.
-All had cited the vote as a mark of disloyalty to both the former president and Rice's constituents in the 7th Congressional District, which heavily supported Trump in his two campaigns.
+Rep. Tom Rice attracted a half-dozen GOP challengers after his vote to impeach Trump.
+All had cited the vote as a mark of disloyalty to both the former president and Rice's constituents in the 7th Congressional District, a Republican stronghold that which heavily supported Trump in his two campaigns.
 Trump endorsed state Rep. Russell Fry in the race.

 Rice, an otherwise consistent supporter of Trump's policies, stood by his vote, acknowledging it could lead to his ouster but saying he followed his conscience.